Amazon and trade unions: United Kingdom

 Cyber Monday protest organized by GMB outside Amazon's London HQ in 2019.

 Amazon arrived in the UK in 1998.
 It is the 2nd largest market in Europe after Germany.
 In 2001, 80% of workers at the Milton Keynes Fulfillment Center (STN8) voted against unionizing with Graphical, Paper and Media Union (GPMU, now part of Unite the Union), which the union partly blames on union busting.
 Amazon.co.uk hired a US union busting consultancy organization The Burke Group to assist in defeating the union campaign.
 GPMU alleged that the company victimized or sacked four union members during the 2001 recognition drive and held a series of captive meetings with employees.

 Since 2020, GMB is the main union responsible for organizing Amazon warehouse workers in the UK.
 There was a worker walkout in a Tilbury fulfillment center in 2022 over compensation, as British workers face increased cost-of-living expenses.

 Japan

 Amazon Japan arrived in 2000 retains a quarter of the Japanese e-commerce market as of 2021.
-In Japan it is possible, where two or more employees is sufficient to form a union.
+In Japan, a minimum of only two employees is sufficient to form a union.
 Some Amazon employees joined the Tokyo Managers Union (東京管理職ユニオン) in 2015.
 Dozens more have joined since, representing a minority of the thousands of corporate Amazon employees.